gasparteixeira/i18n-react-json/README.md

   |--src
 ```

-In the json file, for example potuguese:
+In the json file, for example portuguese:

 ```js
 // pt.json